 Standoff in Sangaree ends with man in custody

-He said the incident began after police checked on a man threatening suicide.
-He said the man was in the house by himself with a couple of dogs, with the lights off.
+Moon said the incident began shortly after 6:30 p.m. as a routine house check after a man threatened suicide.
+He said the man was in the house by himself with a couple of dogs.
+The lights were off.

 Neighbors stood in the street and watched as SWAT members arrived and took their place around the house.

 Annette Dickens, who lives diagonally opposite the man’s home, said she was inside her house on the computer when she heard what turned out to be gunshots.

 “I didn’t pay it much attention,” she said.